RobAndonie/RobAndonie/README.md

 <h1>Hi!
 I'm Roberto :grin:</h1>
 <p>
   I'm a <b>Computer Science</b> student at 🇲🇽 Tec de Monterrey.
-I consider myself to be really passionate about Software Development and about everything that can be achieved with it.
+I consider myself to be really passionate about Software Development and everything that can be achieved with it.
 I'm always looking for opportunities to expand my knowledge and skillset.</br></br>Welcome to my profile! :smile:
 </p>

 <p>